-This benzene facts page is intended to provide information related to workers diagnosed with leukemia cancer or some blood disease that might be related to their past exposures to benzene on the job or in the workplace.
+As such, this Benzene Facts information may be especially helpful to workers diagnosed with leukemia cancer or a blood disease that might be related to their past exposures to benzene on the job or in the workplace.

 Benzene Use Past and Present

-- In the past, benzene was used directly as a solvent.
+- In the past, benzene was used in various industries directly as a solvent and for other purposes.

-- And for many years, but no longer, benzene was an ingredient in solvents, paints, cements, printing inks, glues, and other petroleum-based products.
+- For many years, but no longer, benzene was an ingredient in solvents, paints, types of cement, printing inks, glues, and other petroleum-based products.

 - Benzene can still be found in workplaces that manufacture plastics and petrochemicals.